elysiajs/elysia/README.md

 // [GET] / => "Not stonk :("
 ```

-Alas, you can group multiple route with a prefix with `group`:
+You can group multiple route with a prefix with `group`:
 ```typescript
 app
     .get("/", () => "Hi")